 We also help clients who are just "going through a tough time" or "feeling stuck," whether that means figuring out how to navigate a tough transition or struggling to get traction and move forward.

 So, the real question is: Are you ready to feel better?

 I'm a paragraph.
 Click here to add your own text and edit me.
 It's easy.

 who we are

-Britt Young, M.A., LMFT (Hawaii Kai) is a Licensed Marriage and Family Therapist who is also the owner and founder of Xplor Counseling, LLC.
+Britt Young, M.A., LMFT (Aina Haina) is a Licensed Marriage and Family Therapist who is also the Founder and Director for Xplor Counseling, LLC.